 This is the happy ending to a story of sibling rivalry that led to violence and treachery and a father’s broken heart.
 It is as much our story as it is theirs.
-Like Jacob favoring Joseph because he grieves the death of Joseph’s mother Rachael we often do not anticipate the chain of events that follow in the wake of our grief.
+Like Jacob favoring Joseph because he grieves the death of Joseph’s mother Rachael, we often do not anticipate the chain of events that follow in the wake of our grief.
 While Joseph can’t be blamed for being thrown down the well it was his boasting that pushed his brothers over the edge.
 We often speak in ways unbecoming without considering others.
 The violence and deceit that broke Jacob’s heart is the tragic consequence of jealously unchecked.
-This is our story as from Cain and Abel to the present human beings would seem to be predisposed to violence.
+This too is our story as from Cain and Abel to the present human beings would seem to be predisposed to violence.
 But the happy ending is our story as well.
 Jacob blesses Joseph’s sons before he dies and maybe repents of that colored coat and the misery it brought.
-Joseph humbled by his journey from favored son to slave to master of Egypt’s grain surprises his fearful brothers and the family torn apart by deceit is restored in shared tears.
-It might read like a fairy tale but the truly happy ending to this story flows from a Father’s broken heart over his children’s warring madness who showing no favorites takes on the form of a servant to suffer the harm of the cross in order to preserve more than just “a numerous people.”
-It is God’s hope that knowing what we know we would be more inclined to live the end of story than the part of the story that comes more naturally to us.
+Joseph, humbled by his journey from favored son to slave to master of Egypt’s grain, surprises his fearful brothers and the family torn apart by deceit is restored in shared tears.
+It might read like a fairy tale but the truly happy ending to this story flows from a Father’s broken heart over his children’s warring madness, that leads him to take on the form of a servant to suffer the harm of the cross in order to preserve more than just “a numerous people.”
+It is God’s hope that knowing what we know we would be more inclined to live the end of story than the part that comes more naturally to us.